nixworks/public/news/2011/07/8/index.md

 ##### Hurricane Jova
 ### [Tropical Storm Calvin forms off the Pacific coast of Mexico. ](/news/2011/07/8/tropical-storm-calvin-forms-off-the-pacific-coast-of-mexico.md)
-_Context: South Pacific Ocean, Hurricane Jova, Mexican_
+_Context: Hurricane Jova, Mexican, South Pacific Ocean_

 ##### Hewa Bora
 ### [A Hewa Bora Boeing 727 airliner crashes in the Democratic Republic of the Congo killing 74 people. ](/news/2011/07/8/a-hewa-bora-boeing-727-airliner-crashes-in-the-democratic-republic-of-the-congo-killing-74-people.md)
-_Context: crashes, DR Congo, Hewa Bora, Boeing 727_
+_Context: DR Congo, Boeing 727, Hewa Bora, crashes_

 ##### United Nations Security Council
 ### [The United Nations Security Council discusses sending a peacekeeping force to the Republic of South Sudan when it becomes an independent nation tomorrow. ](/news/2011/07/8/the-united-nations-security-council-discusses-sending-a-peacekeeping-force-to-the-republic-of-south-sudan-when-it-becomes-an-independent-nat.md)
-_Context: South Sudan, United Nations Security Council, independent, peacekeeping_
+_Context: peacekeeping, United Nations Security Council, independent, South Sudan_

 ##### News of the World
 ### [Former editor of the "News of the World", Andy Coulson, is arrested for questioning due to alleged involvement in a phone hacking affair. ](/news/2011/07/8/former-editor-of-the-news-of-the-world-andy-coulson-is-arrested-for-questioning-due-to-alleged-involvement-in-a-phone-hacking-affair.md)